 When does Pokemon Center restock?

-The short answer: usually weekday mornings, and the queue can open before the listed sale time.
+The short answer: most Pokemon Center restocks happen on weekday mornings, US time — there's no fixed schedule, weekends are rare, and the online queue can open before the listed sale time.
 Pokemon Center drops move fast and sell out quickly, so being ready the moment one goes live matters more than at most retailers.
-Here's what to expect as a buyer.
+Here's what days and times to expect, how often drops come, and how to catch the next one.

 When Pokemon Center drops usually happen